Lovebox Festival

-Lovebox is a three-day music festival.
-In 2018 the event moved to Gunnersbury Park, London.
-The move came after Tower Hamlets turned down its application to continue in Victoria Park and Lambeth residents objected to its move to Brockwell Park.
-The 2019 event had a capacity of 50,000.
+Lovebox was a two-day British music festival, founded by DJs Groove Armada, held annually in London, England between 2002 and 2020.
+The festival was most recently held in Gunnersbury Park, London.

-The event has been running since 2002 and was founded by DJs Groove Armada.
-During this time, Lovebox has also hosted events in Newcastle, Dublin and Ibiza as well as numerous parties and club nights.
+Lovebox has also hosted clubnights across London and events in Brighton, Dublin, Belfast, Edinburgh, Newcastle and Ibiza, as well as an annual summer boat party, which ran until 2008.

-Origins and history
+History

-Groove Armada began Lovebox as a resident club night at London venue 93 Feet East in 2002.
+DJ duo Groove Armada began Lovebox as a resident club night at London venue 93 Feet East in 2002.
 In 2003 to celebrate the first anniversary of the night, the pair hosted the first outdoor Lovebox event.
 The one-day event was held at the end of June 2003, on Clapham Common with a capacity of 10,000.
 Tickets for the event sold out in two days.
 The event consisted of one live main stage, three smaller dance stages plus bars and food stalls.

 In 2004, the event was repeated with an expanded capacity of 20,000.
 The event sold out within three days.
 Lovebox also hosted a sister festival on Newcastle Racecourse followed by an after party.

 In 2005, Lovebox moved to Victoria Park in Tower Hamlets.
 The festival expanded to two days and a capacity of 25,000.
 The event was co-headlined by Groove Armada and Mylo and featured four dance tents, two cabaret arenas, a 1900s Spiegel tent and a funfair.

-From 2007 until 2008, Lovebox hosted a sister event in Dublin.

 By 2009, Lovebox had increased to a capacity of 50,000 and a 40 acre site.

-Lovebox has also hosted nights at The End, Turnmills, Neighbourhood, Canvas, The Key and The Ministry of Sound in London and elsewhere in Brighton, Dublin, Belfast, Edinburgh, Newcastle and Ibiza, as well as an annual summer boat party, which ran until 2008.

-For 2010, the festival was expanded to a three-day event, notable however for the fact that Groove Armada were missing from the lineup.

-Since 2014, Lovebox has been reduced back to a two-day event.
+For 2010, the festival was expanded to a three-day event, but from 2014 was reduced back to a two-day event.

-In 2014, Lovebox launched After Dark, a series of parties held after both the Friday and Saturday nights of the festival across a selection of East London club spaces, including Oval Space, The Laundry and Village Underground.
-Acts that have performed at After Dark include Bonobo, Modeselektor, Shy FX, Soul Clap and Scuba.